wrathagom/analytical-ecosystem-jupyter/README.md

-# base-jupyter-lab
+# Personal Analytical Ecosystem: Jupyter

-Thanks for coming to check out my analytical ecosystem!
+Thanks for coming to check out my [analytical ecosystem](https://calebmkeller.com/building-a-personal-analytical-ecosystem/)!
 This is what I consider the core of the entire system: Jupyter.
 With it I can bring data in from anywhere, move data out to anywhere, and do whatever analyssi or transformation needs to be done in the middle.

 ## Installation